 Dr. Salcedo is a psychiatrist with expertise in diagnostic assessment and psychopharmacologic management of anxiety and mood disorders in adults.
 She has been the medical director of The Ross Center since 2002, and has been with the center since 1997.
 She has been named in Washingtonian magazine’s “Top Doctors” in 2010 and 2012.

-Dr. Salcedo has been an active member of the organization since 2004 and is currently ADAA Board President.
+Dr. Salcedo has been an active member of the organization since 2004 and is ADAA's Immediate Past Board President.

 Why I am a member of ADAA

 I joined ADAA years ago to get the discounted conference rate.
 My boss at the time was Jerilyn Ross, a founding member and the president of ADAA.
 She really wanted all of us in our practice to be a part of the conference, so many of us joined and attended our first conference.
 This led to our going back year after year.